SWOT Analysis

 • Focuses on the key internal and external factors affecting a company

-• Assists in the process
+• Assists in the strategic planning process

-• Helps to identify future and objectives
+• Helps to identify future goals and objectives

 • Helps in decision making process for future endeavors